liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/16-web-screenlet-cordova-android.markdown

 That's it!
 Note, however, that you may also need to invoke Cordova from a JavaScript file, depending on what you're doing.
-For example, to use [the Cordova plugin `cordova-plugin-call-number`](https://www.npmjs.com/package/cordova-plugin-call-number) to call a number, then you must add a JavaScript file with the following code:
+For example, to use [the Cordova plugin `cordova-plugin-call-number`](https://www.npmjs.com/package/cordova-plugin-call-number) to call a number, you must add a JavaScript file with the following code:

     function callNumber() {
         //This line triggers the Cordova plugin and makes a call